June Gloom (song)

-Background
+Background and live performances

 In July 2019, Cabello began dating Canadian singer Shawn Mendes.
 The relationship caused controversy, as both were accused of attempting to form a relationship for publicity, but Mendes insisted it was "definitely not a publicity stunt".
 The relationship was confirmed after the release of their song "Señorita".
 In November 2021, Cabello and Mendes announced their breakup.